0-5788719150923125/praxis/README.md

 # thorns

-Tribalistic Human Observation for Reasoning in Natural Scenarios
+Triangulated Human Observation for Reasoning in the Natural Sciences